 For over-the-counter tablets, read the list of side effects – if you’ve not done so already!
 They might say something about drowsiness, dizziness, blurred vision or confusion.
 Or they might advise you not to drive having taken them.

 If they do advise against driving, then you should either stop taking them, or avoid driving.
 As we explored above, the penalties for drug driving are severe.
 It’s best not to take the risk.

-If you need to keep taking hay fever tablets and you’re worried about driving, then speak to your doctor or pharmacist about alternative non-drowsy tablets or consider taking public transport as an alternative.
+If you need to keep taking hay fever tablets and you’re worried about driving, particularly if you are a first time driver, then speak to your doctor or pharmacist about alternative non-drowsy tablets or consider taking public transport as an alternative.
 You could also ask others to drive you wherever possible.

 Other Driving Tips for Hay Fever Sufferers